mtabini/G76-Mini/README.md

 The G76 Mini is a simple and inexpensive VGA module for homebrew retrocomputing projects.
 It requires only a handful of inexpensive and easy-to-procure components and can be either integrated into SBC designs or as a standalone board that can interface with most 8-bit architectures (though it was built with the 6502 in mind).
 You can view a demo of the interface running [on YouTube](https://youtu.be/on7V5krxY_A).

-The hardware design uses the [Max II family](https://www.intel.com/content/dam/altera-www/global/zh_CN/pdfs/literature/hb/max2/max2_mii5v1_01.pdf) by Altera (now Intel), but the SystemVerilog code should be easily portable to other CPLDs or FPGAs, since it doesn't use any proprietary IP; when programmed on an EPM240 chip, which, while technically obsolete, can easily be obtained for around $2 on eBay or AliExpress, the design leaves around 10% of LUTs and 20 or so pins free for any additional glue logic you might need.
-With the added cost of SRAM and passives, the interface can be incorporated into an existing design for around $5, or built as a standalone board for around $10.
+The hardware design uses the EPM240 from the [Max II family](https://www.intel.com/content/dam/altera-www/global/zh_CN/pdfs/literature/hb/max2/max2_mii5v1_01.pdf) by Altera (now Intel), but the SystemVerilog code should be easily portable to other CPLDs or FPGAs, since it doesn't use any proprietary IP.
+The EPM240, while technically obsolete, can easily be obtained for around $3 (as of May 2022) on eBay or AliExpress; with the added cost of SRAM and passives, the interface can be incorporated into an existing design for around $5, or built as a standalone board for around $10.

 It is additionally possible to completely avoid having to solder SMD parts by purchasing a MAX II EPM240 minimal development board and building a shield on top of it.
 These typically cost $10 on sites like AliExpress and come with a USB Blaster JTAG programmer to boot.